SilkRose/Pony/stories/ban-appeal/ban-appeal.md

 I paw at the ground and ask, "Did you need help with anything else?"

 Twilight levitates the notes I had written on and puts them away before she looks around for our next activity.

+I get an idea and decide to speak up.
+"Ooh, I have an idea we can do!"

+Twilight looks at me.
+"What is it?"

+"I can ask you questions about romance to test your knowledge."

+Twilight nods.
+"Sounds good, what's the first one?"

+I think for a moment before asking, "What's the difference between friendship and romance?"

+"Friendship is a relationship between ponies that is platonic, meaning you don't have romantic feelings for each other.
+Romance is that, you feel attracted to them on a different level than friendship.
+You typically would be more physical together and attracted to them physically."

+I nod at Twilight.
+"Good answer."

+Twilight smiles.

+I ask, "How would a pony know if she has a crush on her friend?"

+Twilight takes a moment before answering.
+She finally says, "Well, the way she thinks and feels about her friend would change.
+It might start small, like wanting to spend more time with her.
+You might notice her beauty more.
+You might want to hug her for longer.
+You might want to kiss her."

+Twilight is blushing now as she does a poor job hiding it by looking away.

+I don't say anything and congratulate her.
+"That's a great answer Twilight!"

+Twilight looks back and smiles at me.

+I ask my next question, "What should somepony do when she has a crush on a friend?"

+Twilight looks at the floor, her tone saddening.
+"The best answer is to talk to her.
+Ask if she feels the same way and don't hide your feelings.
+But, that's easier said than done.
+Sometimes the answer is that obvious and not buried in a book somewhere."

+I forget all about the questions and ask what's on my mind.
+"How do I get over the fear and doubt inside to ask you out?"

+Tears start to form in Twilight's eyes.
+"You're suppose to just get over them, I guess.
+Some ponies talk themselves up before they do it.
+Other ponies might be too shy and ask in a letter.
+I don't know what to do…"

+I hug Twilight and ask another question.
+"Why did you start researching romance?"

+Twilight hugs back and sniffles.
+"Because I have a crush…"

+I can feel her tears landing on my back and I hug tighter.
+"Am I your cr—"

+Before I can finish my question, Twilight casts a teleport spell.
+We both let go of the hug as I get accustom to our new location.
+We are in front of Twilight's house.

+I shake my head as Twilight opens her door, she walks inside before turning around the face me.

+Twilight's tears were streaming down her face as her voice cracked.
+"Pinkie, I need to be left alone, you are hereby banned from The Golden Oaks Library until further notice."
+She closed the door before I could say anything.